Homeless Bird

-Plot Summary
+Plot summary

 Koly is a 13-year-old girl who lives in India with her parents and two brothers.
 Based on Indian tradition, her family has made an arranged marriage for her.
-Her husband is a sickly, young boy named Hari.
+Her husband is a sickly, young boy named Hari, much unlike her cool best friend Zarif from back home.
 Once they are married, Koly must go to live with his family.
-But soon Koly finds out that Hari has tuberculosis and he will die very soon, and that the marriage was only allowed so that her dowry could be used to take Hari to the holy city Varanasi, and swim Ganges River out of the hope it would help him recover.
+But soon Koly finds out that Hari has tuberculosis and he will die very soon, and that the marriage was only allowed so that her dowry could be used to take Hari to the holy city Varanasi, and swim in the Ganges River out of the hope it would help him recover.
 However, it only worsens his condition, and Hari dies the next day.
 Koly's sassur (father-in-law) is a kind man who teaches students.
 He teaches Koly to read and shows her a book of poems signed by the author Tagore.
 Koly's sass (mother-in-law) is not a nice woman.
 She treats Koly as just another homeless bird to feed.

-Hari's sister-in-law Chandra is soon married.
+Koly's sister-in-law Chandra is soon married.
 Koly is sad because Chandra was her friend and now she is leaving.
 Soon Koly's sassur becomes depressed due to work changes and dies, and now both Koly and her sass are very poor widows.
 One day Sass gets a letter from her brother inviting them to live with him in Delhi.
 They make a stop in Vrindavan to pray at a temple.
 They take a rickshaw to the temple.
 Sass gives Koly money to buy lunch.
 Koly goes to buy the food but when she goes back to the temple her sass is not there.
 She looks around and cannot find her.
 Finally she sees the rickshaw driver, who tells her that Sass left for a train hours ago.